alro5921/coors-field-analysis/README.md

 ## Batter Adjustment Period

 Pitches move differently through the thinner air at Coors Field, which creates differences in the millisecond adjustments batters need to hit the ball.
 If a Rockies player trains mostly at Coors Field, their adjustments may suddenly not work at sea-level fields without further practice.
-As an interview with Rockies outfielder Charlie Blackmon puts it:
+As Rockies outfielder Charlie Blackmon puts it:

->A pitch follows a peculiar path in the high elevation of Coors Field, but that is Blackmon’s normal.
-He knows how the arc of a pitch will perform in his home park.
-He honed that ability over time while watching tens of thousands of pitches there.
-But the day Blackmon leaves Denver for any of the 25 other cities in the major leagues, the baseball behaves differently...
 >“Guys throw 100 \[miles-per-hour\] now, but people can hit it,” Blackmon said.
 “It’s amazing what big-league players can do if they see it every day and become accustomed to it...
 So for all those reasons, it’s very hard to have a ball act a certain way at altitude, and then have it act noticeably different the very next day when we go on the road."
 >[-The Athletic](https://theathletic.com/1649617/2020/03/04/inside-the-rockies-new-idea-to-finally-cure-the-coors-field-hangover) (Paywalled)